 There are a number of different ways to encourage digital giving:

 There are a number of donation platforms available, which enables people to donate online using debit and credit card, Payment Service Providers (PSP) as well as settings up direct debits and reclaiming Gift Aid.

 * Receiving Donations via Mobile Banking

 Mobile banking is in its infancy, but is growing fast.
 Whilst many applications are only for account holders of a particular bank, systems are developing for the mobile transfer of money in within the UK.
 It may become more likely that people prefer to make a one off donation by logging into their bank account via an app on their smartphone, or simply scanning a QR code than by using cash.

 * Receiving Card Payments

-If your church plans to introduce accepting card payments, you may wish to rent or purchase a card reader to process payments (both contactless and pin) for the cost of fees, concerts, events even cups of coffee.
-We are in the process of piloting card readers before considering a national contract with a preferred provider and have attached a parish case study to offer further guidance.
+If your church plans to introduce accepting card payments, you may wish to rent or purchase a card reader to process payments (both contactless and pin) for the cost of fees, concerts, events or even cups of coffee.
+Following a 6 month trial with 60 churches, we now have national contracts in place with two card reader providers: SumUp and iZettle.
+You can read the report on the trial results here.

 * Text Giving